Beyond Compliance: Why UK Organizations Need More Than a Platform to Meet Provision 29

 For the Board of Directors, the DVMS provides ongoing assurance that the organization’s digital assets, operations, and ecosystem are governed, protected, and resilient—supported by evidence-based reporting that directly links operational integrity to enterprise value and stakeholder trust.

-The DVMS Certified Training Programs
+DVMS – Accredited Certification Training Programs

-Explainer Video – The DVMS Training Pathway to Operational Cyber Resilience
+Explainer Video – The DVMS Training Pathway to Cyber Resilience

-The DVMS Institute’s certification training programs and body-of-knowledge publications equip leaders, practitioners, and employees with the skills to govern operational cyber-resilience through an evidence-based system that assures and accounts for digital value outcomes.
+The DVMS Institute’s certification training programs equip leaders, practitioners, and employees with the skills to build a management architecture for governing, assuring, and accounting for resilience in complex digital ecosystems.

-Through structured learning, applied certification, and authoritative publications, the Institute advances a disciplined, outcome-driven approach to managing digital risk, performance, and resilience as an integrated system.
+Through structured learning, applied certification, and authoritative publications, the Institute teaches a disciplined, outcome-driven approach to managing resilience as an integrated dimension of digital business performance.

 DVMS Cyber Resilience Awareness Training

-The DVMS Cyber Resilience Awareness course and its accompanying body of knowledge publication educate all employees on the fundamentals of digital business, its associated risks, the NIST Cybersecurity Framework, and their role within a shared model of governance, resilience, assurance, and accountability for creating, protecting, and delivering digital value.
+The DVMS Cyber Resilience Awareness non-certification course and its accompanying body of knowledge publication educate all employees on the fundamentals of digital business, its associated risks, the NIST Cybersecurity Framework, and their role within a shared model of governance, resilience, assurance, and accountability for resilience in complex digital ecosystems.

 DVMS NISTCSF Cyber Resilience Foundation Certification Training

-The DVMS NISTCSF Cyber Resilience Foundation certification training course and its accompanying body of knowledge publications provide ITSM, GRC, Cybersecurity, and Business professionals with a detailed understanding of the NIST Cybersecurity Framework and its role in a shared model of governance, resilience, assurance, and accountability for creating, protecting, and delivering digital value.
+The DVMS NISTCSF Cyber Resilience Foundation certification training course and its accompanying body of knowledge publications provide ITSM, GRC, Cybersecurity, and Business professionals with a detailed understanding of the NIST Cybersecurity Framework and its role in a shared model of governance, resilience, assurance, and accountability for achieving resilience in complex digital ecosystems.

 DVMS Cyber Resilience Practitioner Certification Training

-The DVMS Practitioner certification training course and its accompanying body of knowledge publications teach ITSM, GRC, Cybersecurity, and Business practitioners how to elevate investments in ITSM, GRC, Cybersecurity, and AI business systems by integrating them into a unified governance, resilience, assurance, and accountability system designed to proactively identify and mitigate the cyber risks that could disrupt operations, erode resilience, or diminish client trust.
+The DVMS Practitioner certification training course and its accompanying body of knowledge publications teach ITSM, GRC, Cybersecurity, and Business practitioners how to build a unified governance, resilience, assurance, and accountability system designed to operationalize resilience in complex digital ecosystems.

-The Assurance Mandate White Paper Series
+DVMS Institute White Papers – The Assurance Mandate Series

 The whitepapers below present a clear progression from compliance-driven thinking to a modern system of Governance, Resilience, Assurance, and Accountability (GRAA).
 Together, they define an evidence-based approach to building and governing resilient digital enterprises.

-The Assurance Mandate Paper explains why traditional GRC artifacts offer reassurance, not proof, and challenges boards to demand evidence that value can be created, protected, and delivered under stress.
+The Assurance Mandate Paper explains why traditional compliance artifacts offer reassurance, not proof, and challenges boards to demand evidence that value can be created, protected, and delivered under stress.

 The Assurance in Action Paper shows how DVMS turns intent into execution by translating outcomes into Minimum Viable Capabilities, aligning frameworks through the Create–Protect–Deliver model, and producing measurable assurance evidence of real performance.